![]() |

 NON-VIOLENT, DISRUPTIVE DEMONSTRATIONS

-1. In the event that a demonstration blocks access to College facilities or interferes with the operation of the College:
+In the event that a demonstration blocks access to University facilities or interferes with the operation of the University:

 VIOLENT, DISRUPTIVE DEMONSTRATIONS